-After recording the tracks for their four-song demo (and much of what would become Junta) in late, 1987 at Euphoria Studios in Revere, MA, Phish spent the beginning of January in Vermont.
+After recording the tracks for their four-song demo (and much of what would become Junta) in late December, 1987 at Euphoria Studios in Revere, MA, Phish spent the beginning of January in Vermont.
 They played only one documented show in January.
 The month of February was busier, and the band played a handful of shows in the Vermont area.
 At the time, Trey and Fish were students at Goddard College (Page had graduated a few months earlier).
 Mike was essentially managing Phish, booking mostly local gigs, relying upon their demo tape and word-of-mouth reports of their adventurous performances.
 The demo contained four original songs, Fee, Golgi Apparatus, Fluffhead and David Bowie and two live covers, Robert Palmer’s Sneaking Sally Through the Alley and I Know a Little by Lynyrd Skynyrd (see TMIPH March 1988).
 By this time, Trey’s senior thesis, The Man Who Stepped Into Yesterday, was written.
 The band would record it in the coming months.

 On February 3rd, Phish played a three-set show at Gallagher’s in Waitsfield, Vermont, a local tavern where Phish had signed on in January for what was loosely a weekly gig.
 Although a friend of the band is believed to have recorded the February 3rd show, the setlist has yet to be unearthed.